divinity76/gping/README.md

 # gping
-ping trying to guess what you want..
+guessing ping - trying to guess what you want..